Rounding near-optimal quantum strategies for nonlocal games to strategies using maximally entangled states: Near-optimal quantum strategies and nonlocal game algebras

 \subsection{Synchronous nonlocal games}

-In a synchronous nonlocal game, $\mcG$, the set of inputs and outputs are the same for each player, mathematically $I=J$ and $A=B$.
-Additionally, the players lose whenever they give different outputs to the same input.
-This latter condition is called the \textbf{synchronous condition}.
+Synchronous games are class of nonlocal games introduced in \cite{PSSTW16}.
+In a synchronous nonlocal game $\mcG$, the set of questions and answers are the same for each player, i.e.~ $\mcI_A=\mcI_B=\mcI$ and $\mcO_A=\mcO_B=\mcO$.
+Additionally, in a synchronous game, the players lose whenever they give different answers to the same question.
+This latter property is called the \emph{synchronous condition}.
+Like BCS nonlocal games there is a finitely presented $*$-algebra we can associate with each synchronous game.
+Unlike BCS algebras, the associated game algebra is typically presented in terms of collections of orthogonal projections: